-Although many credit card companies do offer a 0% introductory interest rate, that % can grow exponentially after the introductory period.
-Because of that, if you don’t stick to your initial plan and pay that debt off, you’ll end up with even more debt really quickly.
+Although many credit card companies offer a 0% introductory interest rate, that % can grow exponentially after the introductory period.
+Because of that, if you don't stick to your initial plan and pay that debt off, you’ll end up with even more debt really quickly.

-This detail in the fine print gets glazed over easily and people get too comfortable seeing the “new” lower interest rate, thinking they’ll have more time to pay.
+This detail in the fine print gets glazed over quickly and people get too comfortable seeing the “new” lower interest rate, thinking they’ll have more time to pay.
 So it’s really crucial that you know this information and don’t get complacent with a short-term benefit.

 How to do a balance transfer safely?